weismanm12/data-analyst-portfolio/README.md

 Below, you'll find summaries of each project, along with links to their respective repositories for further exploration.

 Thank you for visiting, and I hope you find my data analysis journey intriguing!

+## About Me

+As an aspiring data analyst, I have a strong passion for working with data.
+During my college years at the University of Dayton, where I majored in Accounting with a minor in Management Information Systems, I discovered my interest in data analysis during internships in corporate and public accounting.
+I spent a great deal of time in these internships performing financial analysis, which led me to discover that what I enjoyed most was working hands-on with data, using it to find insight and answer business questions.
+This experience led me to explore the world of analytics and pursue more advanced analysis skills.

+Through a combination of formal education, work experience, and online learning, I have gained knowledge in tools such as SQL, Python, Power BI, Tableau, and Excel.
+I have practical experience with SQL (MySQL, PostgreSQL) and Python (NumPy, Pandas, Matplotlib/Seaborn) for seamless data manipulation, analysis, and visualization.
+Additionally, I am proficient in creating dashboards using Power BI and Tableau, along with conducting smaller-scale analyses in Excel.
+I also hold a [Data Analyst Associate certification from DataCamp](https://app.datacamp.com/certification), which validated my skills and knowledge.
+Besides my technical expertise, I have effectively communicated my analytical findings to business stakeholders through formal presentations.

+My primary aim is to leverage these analytical skills to uncover valuable insights and make a meaningful impact at a company through data analysis.
+For employment inquires, feel free to connect with me on LinkedIn[www.linkedin.com/in/matthewweisman2022
+] or by email at weismanm12@gmail.com.

 ## Projects